 a slosh of extra virgin olive oil

 So far as storing your freshly purchased clams, let them breathe.
 Take them out of the bag they are in, particularly if it is plastic and place in a bowl, cover it with a wet towel and store in the fridge.
-It's best to cook shellfish on the same day as purchase, however clams are known to keep up to two days.
+It's best to cook shellfish on the same day as purchase.
 If they do go bad, you will smell a horrid putrid smell, rather than their usual fishy, smell of the sea.
-Whatever you do, don’t soak them in water —fresh water kills them and removes their flavor.
+Whatever you do, don’t soak them in water.

 Before cooking, give your clams a check by assuring they are all firmly shut.
 If some have started to open, give them a tap.
-If they don’t snap shut relatively quickly, throw them away.
+If they don’t snap shut relatively quickly, discard them.

-The aim of this recipe is to steam the clams in a flavorful liquid, this liquid is created by the garlic, tomatoes, parsley and of course, the wine which all combine with the briny juices of the clams.
+The aim of this recipe is to steam the clams in a flavorful liquid, this liquid is created by the garlic, tomatoes, parsley and of course, the wine which all combine with the sea salt flavour of the clams.

 Drain the pasta which, by now should be perfect.
 Toss all the ingredients together, adding an extra drizzle of olive oil to add moisture and make sure the pasta doesn't stick.
-Serve indeep pasta bowls to accommodate the clams and all the wonderful sauce, which you will no doubt be mopping up later, divine!
-Sprinkle the remainder of the parsley for garnish and EAT!
+Serve in deep pasta bowls to accommodate the clams and all the wonderful sauce, which you will no doubt be mopping up later perhaps with a crusty loaf.
+Sprinkle the remainder of the parsley for garnish and serve.